-Theorem 6: The above three types of changes are complete.
+Theorem 6.
+The above three types of changes are complete.

-Proof: We can enumerate all the possibilities as follows.
+Proof.
+We can enumerate all the possibilities as follows.
 For causal relations, they can be changed into parallel relations or remain unchanged.
 For transitive causal relations, they can be changed into parallel relations or causal relations, or remain unchanged.
 So there are three types of changes in total.

-The details of each type of changes can be found in the following subsections.
+The details of each type of changes can be found in the following sections.

-4.3.1 Change false causal relations to parallel relations
+4.3.1 Change False Causal Relations to Parallel Relations